smuslin/Challenge-1/README.md

 * What are the other major companies in this domain?
   Other major companies in this domain include:
-•	Prosper:  another well-known peer-to-peer lending platform that connects borrowers and investors.
+  #Prosper:  another well-known peer-to-peer lending platform that connects borrowers and investors.
-•	Upstart: A p2p lender that uses artificial intelligence and machine learning to facilitate personal loans and has expanded into auto and personal loans for education.
+  #Upstart: A p2p lender that uses artificial intelligence and machine learning to facilitate personal loans and has expanded into auto and personal loans for education.
-•	SoFi (Social Finance): who provides a range of financial products, including personal loans, student loan refinancing, and mortgage loans.
+  #SoFi (Social Finance): who provides a range of financial products, including personal loans, student loan refinancing, and mortgage loans.
-•	Avant: who specializes in offering personal loans to borrowers with varying credit profiles (more risky borrowers than LC).
+  #Avant: who specializes in offering personal loans to borrowers with varying credit profiles (more risky borrowers than LC).

 ## Results